-Note: the applicant tanker company must hold an Environmental Authority (EA57) for the transport of regulated waste in Queensland (refer to EHP for details).
-Applications (for new approvals or amendments to existing approvals) must be lodged, and approval granted, prior to any attempt by a tanker company to discharge tankered waste.
+Note: the applicant tanker company must hold an Environmental Authority for regulated waste transport in Queensland (ERA57 - refer to Department of Environment and Heritage Protection for details).

+Applications for new approvals or amendments to existing approvals must be lodged, and approval granted, prior to any attempt by a tanker company to discharge tankered waste.